chiptaylor/stats-preview-card-component/README.md

 ### Useful resources

-- [Kevin Powell's Courses](https://www.kevinpowell.co/courses/) - TKevin Powell's CSS resources are second to none and have always been my goto resource for CSS design.
+- [Kevin Powell's Courses](https://www.kevinpowell.co/courses/) - Kevin Powell's CSS resources are second to none and have always been my goto resource for CSS design.

 ## Author